vinuni-vishc/CG-IMIF/README.md

 Our CG-IMIF implementation is inspried from [FACIL library](https://github.com/mmasana/FACIL).
 Also, this research would not be fulfilled without support of VAIPE team and VinUni-Illinois Smart Health Center.

 ## Contact
-If you have any concerns or support need on this repository, please drop me an email at ```nguyentrongtung11101999@gmail.com```
+If you have any concerns or support on running this repository, please drop me an email at ```nguyentrongtung11101999@gmail.com```